xemu-project/xemu-website/docs/docs/faq.md

 #### Q: I loaded an ISO, but I'm still getting `Please insert an Xbox disc...`
 Try restarting xemu.
 If you continue to get the message, your ISO may not be dumped in a compatible way.
 See [this page](disc-images.md) for instructions on how to create a compatible disc image.

+#### Q: I loaded an ISO, but I'm getting `You need to connect the DVD Playback Kit receiver kit to a controller port to watch movies` on the Xbox dashboard.
+You've loaded a "redump" style ISO. xemu does not support this format yet.
+You can however convert a redump style ISO to a compatible ISO.
+More info [here](<https://xemu.app/docs/disc-images/#about-redump-isos>).

+#### Q: Does xemu support "redump" style ISOs?
+No, not yet.
+You can however convert a redump style ISO to a compatible ISO.
+More info [here](<https://xemu.app/docs/disc-images/#about-redump-isos>).

+#### Q: Does xemu support compressed ISO formats like "CHD"?
+No, it does not.
+You can try enabling filesystem level compression if you'd like to save some space.

 #### Q: Is there a game compatibility list?
 Yes, visit https://xemu.app